- About DPH

 Melinda.Tyler@sfdph.org

-A Certified Farmers Market (CFM) is a location that is certified and permitted by the State of California County Agricultural Program and permitted by the local Environmental Health jurisdiction (SFDPH Food Safety Program).
+A Certified Farmers' Market (CFM) is a location that must be certified and permitted by the State of California County Agricultural Program and permitted by the local Environmental Health jurisdiction.

-The San Francisco Department of Public Health's Agriculture Program is the local enforcement agency for the state Certified Farmers Market Program.
-The Agriculture Program permits and regulates Certified Farmers Markets.
-For more information, click here.
+In San Francisco, the San Francisco Department of Public Health's Agriculture Program is the local enforcement agency for the state Certified Farmers' Market Program.
+The Agriculture Program permits and regulates Certified Farmers' Markets, and the Health Department Food Safety Program issues four types of permits associated with Certified Farmers' Markets:

-Any vendor who sells pre-packaged foods that are processed, packaged and labeled from an approved source at a CFM shall have an individual permit that is specific to the market that they are applying for.
-Permits are non transferable.
+Any vendor who sells noncertified agricultural products such as pre-packaged foods that are processed, packaged and labeled from an approved source at a CFM and does not require food preparation onsite shall have an individual permit that is specific to the market that they are applying for.
+Permits are non-transferable.
+To be approved, a retail food vendor applicant may be required to obtain a processed food registration (PFR) with the California Department of Public Health.
+Pursuant to CA Assembly Bill 1144, permitted Cottage Food Operators (CFO) may refer to the RFV Application Checklist for permitting instructions.
+Information on permitting for CFOs is available for those still needing a permit.

-Any vendor who prepares food and operates from a Mobile Food Facility.
-For more information on mobile food facility permit requirements, click here.
+Any vendor who prepares food and operates from a Mobile Food Facility must obtain a permit.

 Refer to the Helpful Links for information on all application fees as well as structural and operational requirements.
 Send all application forms and documents to: